ee2theipi/web_scraping/README.md

 **Conclusions for stock (ADANI Enterprise)**
 - Looking at the gaussian of the past 5 years it can be concluded that the stock is pretty volatile.
 Except for the year 2023-24 what it shows comparatively higher stability.
 - Linear regression (along with the news) helps us predict the stock price and pick a trading strategy based on the fact that the price movement will be about the best fit line.

+Part of interpretation and prediction involed in presentation.